Contact topology and non-equilibrium thermodynamics: Introduction and outline

 \section{Introduction and outline}

 The goal of the present paper is twofold.
 First, we describe a method, based on ``hard" contact topology, of {showing the existence of} semi-infinite trajectories of contact Hamiltonian flows which start on one Legendrian submanifold and asymptotically converge to another Legendrian submanifold.
-Second, we discuss a mathematical model of non-equilibrium thermodynamics where such trajectories play a role of relaxation processes, and illustrate our results in the case of Glauber dynamics for the Ising chain in the mean field approximation.
+Second, we discuss a mathematical model of non-equilibrium thermodynamics where such trajectories play a role of relaxation processes, and illustrate our results in the case of Glauber dynamics for the Ising model in the mean field approximation.
 Our starting point is the existence mechanism, called {\it interlinking}, for finite time-length trajectories between a pair of Legendrians developed in \cite{EP-Leg-pers-mod}.
-It is worth mentioning that this mechanism is based on Legendrian Contact Homology (LCH) \cite{EGH}, a sophisticated algebraic structure associated to a Legendrian link and involving ideas coming from the string theory.
-While LCH remains invisible in this paper, it would not be a stretch to say that our journey begins there and eventually leads to non-equilibrium thermodynamics.